 Abdirashid Ali Shermarke

-He was the Prime Minister of Somalia from the July 1960 to June 1964.
+He was the Prime Minister of Somalia from July 1960 to June 1964.
 He was later elected the President of the country and served until his assassination in 1969.
 He was born in 1919 in Harardhere region.
 He completed his elementary education in 1936 after which he embarked on trading and later joined civil service with the Italian colonialists.
-He completed his secondary education while serving in the civil service in 1953.
+He completed his secondary school while serving in the civil service in 1953.
 He then obtained a scholarship to study political science in Rome, Italy.
-Upon his return, he was elected to the legislative assembly and on independence; he was appointed the Prime Minister.
+Upon his return, he was elected to the legislative assembly and on independence, he was appointed Prime Minister.
 He then vied for the Presidential elections in 1967 and won.
 He served as President until his assassination in 1969.

 Abdirizak Haji Hussein

 He was born in December 1924 and died in January 2014.
 He served as the Prime Minister between 1964 and 1967.
 He was mostly self-taught and was fluent in both English and Italian.
 He had an Islamic scholarship background having been taught by his father who was an authority in the religious studies.
 Early on in his life, he served as an officer in the British Military as a clerk and an interpreter.
 He also served six months in prison for agitating for the independence of Somalia.